 A student may elect to complete a second concentration within the program of study.
 The student must complete both the primary and secondary concentration requirements.
 The student may simultaneously use one or more courses to satisfy requirements of both concentrations, but at least four unique courses must be completed toward the second concentration.
-The student is required to notify the Office of Records and Registration in writing of the intention to complete two concentrations.
+The student is required to have a minimum GPA of 3.2 and notify the Office of Records and Registration in writing of the intention to complete two concentrations.